-- 1. The purpose of this policy is to outline regulations of the regional transportation service offered by the Kent Regional Service Commission (KRSC). - 2.
-For the purpose of interpreting this policy, the masculine includes the feminine, and the singular includes the plural, as required by the text.
+- a) The purpose of this policy is to outline regulations of the regional transportation service offered by the Kent Regional Service Commission (KRSC). - b) For the purpose of interpreting this policy, the masculine includes the feminine, and the singular includes the plural, as required by the text.

-1. Services and Modes of Operation
+2. Services and Modes of Operation

-a) Home transport service
+a) Transport service - by car